ekamperi/ekamperi.github.io/_posts/2021-01-29-why-normal-distribution-is-ubiquitous.md

 ---

 ## Introduction
 Have you ever wondered why normal distributions are encountered so frequently in everyday life?
-Some examples include the height of people, the birth weight of newborns, the sum of two dice, and many others.
-Also, in our statistical models very much often we assume that some quantity is modeled by a normal distribution.
+Some examples include the height of people, newborns' birth weight, the sum of two dice, and many others.
+Also, in our statistical models, we often assume that some quantity is modeled by a normal distribution.
 Is there some fundamental reason Gaussians are all over the place?
-Yes there is!
+Yes, there is!

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/normal_dist/bell.png" alt="Bell curve artistic">